Train with Gold Medal Flour sign on the front

 On October 31, 2001, General Mills acquired Pillsbury, which marked the most significant event in the company’s history since its founding.

 Though the merger marked a new beginning, one thing has remained unchanged after all these years: the food.
-Through 150 years of challenges, successes and new ventures, General Mills has put passion and purpose into making food the world loves.
+Through over 150 years of challenges, successes and new ventures, General Mills has put passion and purpose into making food the world loves.

 Highlights: